plearnio/tracking-email-server/README.md

 - tracking server
 - database connection
 - connect apollo server with tracking server
+20%
+- implement some aggregation in resolver

 # processing
-10%
+- implement more aggregation in resolver 20%
-- sending email to user for demo
+- sending email to user for demo 0%